Every day, more and more people are seeking out the organic label in grocery stores across the country, oftentimes paying a premium for organic foods.

 Should You Eat Organic?

-If your idea of eating healthier is increasing the amount of antioxidants and reducing the amount of synthetic pesticides, herbicides, fertilizers, and artificial additives in your food, then organic food may certainly be the healthier choice for you.
+If your idea of eating healthier is increasing the number of antioxidants and reducing the amount of synthetic pesticides, herbicides, fertilizers, and artificial additives in your food, then organic food may certainly be the healthier choice for you.

 To put it simply, anyone can benefit from eating organic.